RobertTalbert/discretecs/225-learningobjectives.md

   + L.3: I can determine whether a quantified statement is true, false, or underdetermined, and state its negation.
   + L.4: I can write the truth table for a logical statement.
   + L.5: I can determine if a statement is a tautology and whether two statements are logically equivalent.
-  + L.6: I can determine if a deduction rule is logically valid.
 + Group SF: Formulate and solve computational problems using sets and functions.
   + S.1: I can represent a set in roster notation and set-builder notation; determine if an object is an element of a set; and determine set relationships (equality, subset).
   + S.2: I can perform operations on sets (intersection, union, complement, Cartesian product) and determine the cardinality of a set.
-  + *S.3: I can create and interpret Venn diagrams.*
-  + S.4: I can determine whether or not a given relation is a function, determine the domain and codomain of a function, and find the image and preimage of a point using a function.
+  + S.3: I can determine whether or not a given relation is a function, determine the domain and codomain of a function, and find the image and preimage of a point using a function.
-  + S.5: I can determine whether a function is injective, surjective, or bijective.
+  + S.4: I can determine whether a function is injective, surjective, or bijective.
 + Group C: Formulate and solve complex counting problems using computational thinking and the tools of combinatorics.
   + C.1: I can use the additive and multiplicative principles and the Principle of Inclusion and Exclusion to formulate and solve counting problems.
   + C.2: I can calculate a binomial coefficient and correctly apply the binomial coefficient to formulate and solve counting problems.